 Speed limiters are not mandatory on single-carriageway roads for most vehicles.
 However, there are specific exceptions where a speed limiter must be fitted.
 These exceptions include large passenger vehicles like buses and coaches, as well as goods vehicles that weigh more than 3.5 tonnes when fully loaded.

 If you exceed the national speed limit on a single-carriageway road in the UK, you could face a fine of up to £1,000.
 If you are caught exceeding the speed limit on any road, the fines and penalties will depend on how far over the limit you were driving.
 However, the minimum penalty for speeding is a £100 fine, and 3 penalty points are added to your licence.
+Alternatively, you can also receive an offer to attend a speed awareness course in the UK, if you’re caught speeding.
+However, that’s usually tied to how above the speed limit you were going.

 No, it’s not always safe to drive the speed limit on a single-carriageway road.
 These roads are usually twisty and narrow; therefore, you must decide the speed yourself according to your type of vehicle and road conditions.
 But you should not exceed the 60 mph mark under any scenario.